Are There Dangers Associated Methoxamine Use?

 How Methoxamine Is Abused

-As of 2014, WHO had relatively little information about the recreational use history of methoxamine.
-Experts could not recognize any therapeutic benefit of using the drug recreationally, however, and agreed that its presence on the streets posed a serious public health risk.
+As of 2014, the World Health Organization had relatively little information about the recreational use history of methoxamine.
+Experts could not recognize any therapeutic benefit of using the drug recreationally and agreed that its presence on the streets posed a serious public health risk.

 Methoxamine is thought to have effects similar to PCP or ketamine, though it is usually much stronger than these drugs and the effects last longer.
 Methoxamine, PCP, and ketamine are all known for their psychoactive and dissociative effects.
 Typically, it takes 10–15 minutes for the effects of methoxamine to be felt.
 It can take up to 90 minutes at times, however, leading people to consume more of the substance and increasing their risk of experiencing adverse side effects.

-According to the US Drug Enforcement Administration (DEA), there are a number of specific problems with these designer drugs.
-These drugs are made up of unknown ingredients, have no consistent manufacturing process, have no known safe dosage, have not been tested for human consumption, have unknown short and long-term side effects, and have exponentially greater effects when combined with alcohol or other substances.
+According to the U.S. Drug Enforcement Administration (DEA), there are a number of specific problems with these designer drugs.
+These drugs are made up of unknown ingredients, have no consistent manufacturing process, have no known safe dosage, have not been tested for human consumption, have unknown short- and long-term adverse effects, and have exponentially greater effects when combined with alcohol or other substances.

 Addiction and Dependence

-Research conducted by the Center for Substance Abuse Research at the University of Maryland found that repeat ketamine use can lead to a quick and high tolerance of the drug to form.
-Excessive amounts of the drug were needed within a short period of time in order to experience any dissociative effects.
-Few physical withdrawal symptoms were reported by ketamine users.
+Research found that repeat ketamine use can lead to the formation of a quick and high tolerance of the drug.
+Large amounts of the drug were needed within a short period of time in order to experience any dissociative effects.
+Few physical withdrawal symptoms were reported by individuals who use ketamine.

-Psychological dependence, however, is likely to occur in ketamine users.
-Users quickly developed an overwhelming urge to use the drug.
-Studies have found that users are unlikely to experience physical withdrawal symptoms, but do experience cravings and a high tolerance for the drug, similar to other drugs.
-Withdrawal symptoms observed in ketamine users were similar to the psychological withdrawal symptoms seen from cocaine, amphetamine, opiate, alcohol, and cannabis use.
+Psychological dependence, however, is likely to occur in those who use ketamine.
+These individuals quickly developed an overwhelming urge to use the drug.
+Studies have found that they are unlikely to experience physical withdrawal symptoms, but do experience cravings and a high tolerance for the drug.
+Withdrawal symptoms observed in those who use ketamine were similar to the psychological withdrawal symptoms seen from cocaine, amphetamine, opiate, alcohol, and cannabis use.6

 Common psychological withdrawal symptoms include: